automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Hylaeosaurus.md

 # Hylaeosaurus
-## Description: One of the first creatures ever to be called a dinosaur.
+## One of the first creatures ever to be called a dinosaur.